-- Observe students' answers. - Ask the students to volunteer their answers, giving positive feedback. - Select a good sample answer for all students to write down.
-This may come from one of the students or from the following sample answer.
+- Observe students' answers. - Encourage students to share their answers voluntarily, giving positive feedback. - Select a good sample answer for all students to write down.
+This may come from one of the students or from the following sample answer:

+Sample answer:

 Let x be the number.

-If 18 is taken away from 8 times a number and the result is 30

-Then, we have

-8x - 18 = 30

-Add 18 to both sides.
+If 18 is taken away from 8 times a number and the result is 30 Then, we have 8x - 18 = 30Add 18 to both sides.
+8x = 48Divide both sides by 8. x = 6The number is 6.

-8x = 48

-Divide both sides by 8.

-The number is 6.

-In this component, the teacher initiates and leads a student-focused wrap-up to the main objectives of the lesson.
-The focus is on the whole lesson experience, including how well what students feel that they take from the lesson relates to what their expectations were for the lesson, as outlined in Component 2 ('Purpose/focus' of the lesson).
+In this part, the teacher guides a wrap-up session centered on the lesson's main objectives.
+It involves discussing how students' learning experiences align with their expectations, as outlined in Component 2. ('Purpose/focus' of the lesson).

-The teacher should facilitate student reflection and discussion, that address such questions as:
+The teacher should guide students in reflecting and discussing questions such as: